apneadiving/waterfall/README.md

 [![Build Status](https://travis-ci.org/apneadiving/waterfall.svg?branch=master)](https://travis-ci.org/apneadiving/waterfall)
 #### Goal

-Be able to chain ruby commands, and treat them like a flow.

-It provides a new approach to flow control.
+Chain ruby commands, and treat them like a flow, which provides a new approach to application control flow.

 When logic is complicated, waterfalls show their true power and let you write intention revealing code.
 Above all they excel at chaining services.